Ypres Cloth Hall

 The Cloth Hall (Lakenhal or Lakenhalle) is a large cloth hall, a medieval commercial building, in Ypres, Belgium.
 The original structure was erected mainly between 1200 and 1304, in the Gothic style.
 It was one of the largest commercial buildings of the Middle Ages, when it served as the main market and warehouse for the Flemish city's prosperous cloth industry.
-At 125 metres in breadth, with a 70 metres-high belfry tower, it recalls the importance and wealth of the medieval trade city.
+At 125 metres in breadth, with a 70 m belfry tower, it recalls the importance and wealth of the medieval trade city.

 The hall lay in ruins after artillery fire devastated Ypres in World War I. Between 1933 and 1967, it was meticulously reconstructed to its prewar condition, under the guidance of architects J. Coomans and P. A. Pauwels.
 The building now houses the In Flanders Fields Museum.
 In 1999, it was inscribed on the UNESCO World Heritage List as part of the Belfries of Belgium and France site, in recognition of their unique architecture, role in the advancement of civil liberties, and their civic, not religious, influence.

 History

 Medieval structure

 The original Cloth Hall was built between about 1200 and 1304.
 The belfry was started in 1200, while the market hall was started in 1230.
 In 1304, the ensemble was completed.
 Because the majority of the building was constructed in one go in the middle of the 13th century, the building as a whole therefore presents a very homogeneous style, in the purest Gothic tradition of that time, the fruit of a single project.
-It is one of the oldest urban civil monuments north of the Alps, and also one the largest commercial buildings of the Middle Ages.
+It is one of the oldest urban civil monuments north of the Alps, and also one of the largest commercial buildings of the Middle Ages.
 The decline of the city in subsequent periods had allowed the saving of most of the original building, very well preserved until the First World War, because it did not require any enlargement or very significant modification thereafter, nor any reconstruction in another style.